paineni/Projects/LSTM_RNN/README.md

 This repository provides an implementation of a **Next Word Prediction** model using **Long Short-Term Memory (LSTM) networks**.
 The model is trained on **Shakespeare's Hamlet** text data and can predict the next word in a given sentence.

 ## 🚀 Key Features
-- **Deployed on Streamlit Cloud**: The model is hosted on **Streamlit Cloud**, allowing users to interact with it online without any local setup.
 - **Data Preprocessing**: Tokenization, sequence creation, and padding of textual data.
 - **Deep Learning Model**: LSTM-based neural network for sequence prediction.
 - **Training with Early Stopping**: Prevents overfitting by stopping when validation loss stops improving.